BigLynn/biglynn.github.io/_posts/2018-08-01-Configure-mybatis-with-multiple-db-connection.md

 </code>

 ### jdbc.properties file
-We store the connection information in properties file, so it is easy to change the value based on which environment the application is deployed.
+<p>We store the connection information in properties file, so it is easy to change the value based on which environment the application is deployed.</p>
-On dev, we need to change to DEV db connection information.
-On prod, we need prod connection information.
+<p>On dev, we need to change to DEV db connection information.
+On prod, we need prod connection information. </p>
 <code>
 #customer db
 customerdb.url=jdbc:db2://<hostname>:<port>/<database>:sslConnection=true;